 - 1. Participate in the 2023 and 2024 Animals, Joint Plants and Animals, and Standing Committee meetings as needed. - 2.
 Help drive action on wildlife conservation through continued engagement in the implementation of the Post-2020 Biodiversity Framework (GBF) including participation at SBSTTA meetings as needed. - 3.
-Support engagement with the CBD's Advisory Committee on Subnational Governments. - 4.
-Help guide the IUCN U.S. Committee as a member of the Executive Committee. - 5.
-Engage on issues at the 2024 Trilateral Wildlife Committee. - 6.
-Follow and actively engage as needed in IUCN conversations around wildlife trade and consumption in particular motions development conversations that will being in 2024. - 7.
-Follow and engage as needed in WHO's One Health approach and with U.S. State Departments works on a new international disease instrument and the zoonotic disease working group. - 8.
-Engage with partners on cross border conservation issues as needed. - 9.
-Engage with other AFWA staff on policy and legislation around pandemics and wildlife use, trade and consumption, as needed. - 10.
-Support Southern Wings and seek to engage new financial partners. - 11.
-Engage with WHSRN, America's Flyway Framework, and the related flyway investment strategies. - 12.
-Engage with the CWDC and other Canadian partners on the conventions, treaties and initiatives.
+Develop recommendations on issues of importance at the CMS CoP.
+Share recommendations with the US State Department, Canadian government, and other partners. - 4.
+Support engagement with the CBD's Advisory Committee on Subnational Governments. - 5.
+Help guide the IUCN U.S. Committee as a member of the Executive Committee. - 6.
+Engage on issues at the 2024 Trilateral Wildlife Committee. - 7.
+Engage in and influence outcomes at the CMS CoP. - 8.
+Follow and actively engage as needed in IUCN conversations around wildlife trade and consumption in particular motions development conversations that will being in 2024. - 9.
+Follow and engage as needed in WHO's One Health approach and with U.S. State Departments works on a new international disease instrument and the zoonotic disease working group. - 10.
+Engage with partners on cross border conservation issues as needed. - 11.
+Engage with other AFWA staff on policy and legislation around pandemics and wildlife use, trade and consumption, as needed. - 12.
+Support Southern Wings and seek to engage new financial partners.

-- 13. Attend the Joint Management Committee meeting if it occurs. - 14.
+- 13. Engage with WHSRN, America's Flyway Framework, and the related flyway investment strategies. - 14.
+Engage with the CWDC and other Canadian partners on the conventions, treaties and initiatives. - 15.
+Attend the Joint Management Committee meeting if it occurs. - 16.
 Communicate IR Committee issues using updates documents.